build-security/docs/documentation/policy-decision-points-pdp/pdp-debugging.md

 Debug logs are sent to the standard output \(stdout\) and can be viewed through the `docker logs` command.

-In order to turn on the debug logs, just define an environment variable with the name `PDP_LOG_LEVEL` with value `debug`.
+In order to turn on the debug logs, just append to the command the flag `--log-level` with value `debug`.

 Example command for standalone docker: